-This is by far the most famous multi-day trek in Tasmania and it comes at no surprise!
-The Overland Track is located within Cradle Mountain National Park, one of the must visit locations for first time visitors to Tasmania.
-Located in the heart of the state, this area experiences extreme winters, often with snow storms and below freezing temperatures.
+This is by far the most famous multi-day trek in Tasmania and it comes as no surprise!
+The Overland Track is located within Cradle Mountain National Park, one of the must-visit locations for first-time visitors to Tasmania.
+Located in the heart of the state, this area experiences extreme winters, often with snowstorms and below-freezing temperatures.

 As such, we’d recommend hiking the Overland Track in Tasmania’s warmer months.
 As for logistics, you can either choose to go alone and stay at camping grounds along the way, which also host a number of huts if you prefer to stay indoors.
 Or if you like your luxuries, there’s a 5-day trek on offer with the Tasmanian Walking Company, who will provide ou with two expert guides and three meals cooked daily.

 Best time of year to walk this track: The Overland Track offers the best experience between October to May.

 This is a great choice if you’re looking for something less crowded and more off the beaten path.
 The Maria Island walk will give you the opportunity to go off the grid, as well as the chance to encounter some of Tasmania’s rarest wildlife.
 This is the island where Tasmanian Devils are rehabilitated, so you can expect to encounter them at some point during your visit.
 Plus you’ll likely come into contact with a number of other uniquely Tasmanian mammals during your hike (look out for the wombats!)

 The walk will take three nights and four days to complete, blending history with nature in one of the most unique ways.
 One night will be spent in a former convict station, which gives a very insightful look into Tasmania’s convict history.

 Best time of year to walk this track: December through April, when the weather is warm and the track is dry.